zbenmo/yapy3c/docs/part_II_np.md

 Above, we see a nice utility function from 'numpy' that takes an iterable, in this case the tuple *arr.shape*, and returns the product of the elements.

-Let's go to the next dimention:
+Let's go to the next dimension:

 ``` py
 mat = np.array([[1, 2], [1, 0], [2, 1]]); mat